 Martin supports Business, Business & Management, Management, MBA, Professional Development, and North Lindsey College.

 Following graduation from the University of Essex, Daren joined Westminster Kingsway College in south London.
 He joined the University of Lincoln in 2003 and gained an MSc Information Studies from Northumbria University as part of his belief in professional development.
-He recently completed 30-credit postgraduate course here at the University of Lincoln called Teaching and Learning in a Digital Age: introducing social media and e-resources and is currently studying a Accredited Level 3: Practical Solutions for Dyslexia Study Support course at the British Dyslexia Association to enhance the skills needed for the Academic Writing Support team.
-Daren is part-time and usually works 21.5 hrs from Monday to Wednesday, although this may vary throughout the year depending on demand.
+He recently completed 30-credit postgraduate course here at the University of Lincoln called Teaching and Learning in a Digital Age: introducing social media and e-resources and an Accredited Level 3: Practical Solutions for Dyslexia Study Support course at the British Dyslexia Association to enhance skills required for the Academic Writing Support team.
+Daren is part-time and usually works 22.5 hrs from Monday to Wednesday, although this may vary throughout the year depending on demand.
 He is a member of the Academic Writing Support team and hosts a 2 hr drop-in service every Monday from 11-1 pm in the Learning Development room on the ground floor of the Library, and a bookable session from 10-11 am every Tuesday.

 Daren’s professional interests include democratising information, social inclusion, student welfare and Widening Participation.